 Goa Gajah Parking: unofficial fee charged at exit – park outside or refuse to pay

 A scenic path & stairway along fields of rice terraces & swaying palms lead down to a vast temple complex, believed to be the burial grounds of King Anak Wungsu of the Udayana dynasty & his many wives.
-An inscription on a shrine reads “Haji Lamahing Jalu” – the King made a temple here.
+An inscription on a shrine reads “Haji Lamahing Jalu” – the King made a temple here and it’s one of the best Ubud temples.

 In the Balinese Valley of the Kings, the extensive grounds are dominated by 10 rock-cut candi (shrines) carved into 7m high sheltered niches of sheer cliff face.